whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-2-electrical-safety/index.md

 draft: false
 ---

+Electricity can be dangerous and deadly, even at low voltages.
+It is important to follow safety practices.

 ## Basic Electrical Safety Checklist

 - Always unplug a device from it's power source or denergize a circuit before working on it